The Magi and the Christmas

 Or it could be that everything we said about Daniel's prophecies and the prophecy

 in Numbers was irrelevant.
-While we have downplayed the Magoi as astrologers, it is probably
+While we have downplayed the Magi as astrologers, it is probably

 true that they came from a tradition of examining the skies to find reason,